Running for Clean Air Logo

 • temperature, humidity, dew point, wind direction, wet bulb globe temperature

-The hourly averages of the measured values into the Air Quality Index and Heat Stress Index which can be accessed online at any given time.
-On top of that, the World Athletics team prepares monthly reports with detailed data and their analysis, available to local project stakeholders and upon request.
+The hourly averages of the measured values get translated into the Air Quality Index and Heat Stress Index and can be accessed online at any given time.
+In addition, the World Athletics team prepares monthly reports with detailed data and their analysis, available to local project stakeholders and upon request.

 AQ INSTALLATIONS